hassanmroueh2003/home-automation-simulation/README.md

 ---
 ## Contribution of Individual Authors to the Project

-This project, titled *Enhanced Assistive Home Automation System for People with Disabilities*, was collaboratively developed by Hassan Mroueh, Sassine Takla, Alexandre Yaacoub, and Thalia Yammine as part of their Bachelor of Science in Engineering degree at the University of Balamand.
+This project, titled *Enhanced Assistive Home Automation System for People with Disabilities*, was collaboratively developed by Hassan Mroueh, Takla Sassine, Alexandre Yaacoub, and Thalia Yammine as part of their Bachelor of Science in Engineering degree at the University of Balamand.

 All team members contributed equally to the conception, design, implementation, testing, and documentation of the system.
 The work was distributed across software development, hardware integration, and user testing.
 Hassan Mroueh focused particularly on the programming and integration of the system’s simulation components.